-Urgent action to prevent hunger
+Urgent action to prevent hunger and violence

 In San Juan Sacatepéquez, many women live on growing and selling flowers.
 Measures to reduce contagion have hit hard on their livelihood.
 Antonia Pirir is one of those who receive urgent help.